 Income Phase-Out Limits

-The credit is good for 50% of your contribution at the following income levels: single filers who earn $39,500 or less, heads of household making $29,625 or less, and married couples who file a joint return that make $19,750 or less.
+In 2021, the credit is good for 50% of your contribution at the following income levels: single filers who earn $39,500 or less, heads of household making $29,625 or less and married couples who file a joint return that make $19,750 or less.

 Tips for Saving for Retirement

 - Industry experts say that people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
-A financial advisor can help you understand retirement and all of its moving parts.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Maximize your employer’s 401(k) match, if one is offered.
 As illustrated by SmartAsset’s 401(k) calculator, employer contributions can seriously boost the value of your 401(k) over time.
 For instance, if your employer will match 50% of employee contributions up to 5% of your salary, you could snag $1,250 in employer contributions if you contribute $2,500 and earn $50,000 a year.